fcelsa/FS17_T93_PlaceableLights/README.md

+## Placement Height Adjust branch
+This branch is created for the development of code that allows the lights that can be adjusted in height, to be adjusted while you're placing them.
+This is working for singleplayer games, but not for multiplayer games.
+If you know why, and can fix it, please do!

 ## Publishing / Media
 Only I (Timmiej93) am allowed to publish this code as a mod to any website designed to share mods or files.
 You are **not** allowed to **copy** or **duplicate** entire scripts from this mod and use them for other mods.